CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 When developing a decentralized application it is very important to logically separate what needs to occur on the blockchain and what can occur off-chain.
 For example there is no doubt that transferring value for a purchase needs to happen on chain.
 However, if a customer is just browsing, viewing hundreds of items, and not making a purchase why not take this activity off-chain.
 One of the solutions to the cryptokitties problem was to take activity like browsing and upvoting off-chain.

 The creators of CryptoKitties offer a smart contract analysis tool which tracks user interaction with particular smart contracts.
 The project called [Rufflet](http://rufflet.cryptokitties.co/) uses a combination of MongoDB and React to take information from the Ethereum blockchain and make it available, in a read-only capacity, to dApp developers.
 The visual interface provides valuable information about which smart contract functions are being called when and by whom.

+## On-chain vs off-chain

+TODO discuss PoS vs PoW in the context of finality TODO explain that whilst Merkle Proofs provide a quick way to prove whether a transaction was included (or not), they do not provide up-to-date state when used in a PoW situation.
+TODO explain that PoS has much faster finality and can provide a "last irreversible block" much faster than PoW systems.
+Explain how products like Demux can be configured to only scan from the last irreversible block and then provide off-chain (read-only) browsing as well as watchers and triggers which can then execute on-chain transactions (based on near real-time activity).

 # TODO
 Investigate Scatter < https://github.com/GetScatter > and find out how this relates to exchanges/wallets/accounts/dApps etc.